bitjson/pmv3/readme.md

 Detached signatures are referenced by their index from unlocking bytecode using `signature references` (described below).

-Detached signatures must not be duplicated; duplication in the `Detached Signatures` field renders a transaction invalid.
+Detached signatures must not be duplicated (as this would introduce a malleability vector); duplication in the `Detached Signatures` field renders a transaction invalid.

 > Note: its possible for more than one input to reference the same signature.